If you're getting ready to hire a team or even one person to help you in your business…here are 3 essential hiring reminders!

 Clarity and letting go are huge when you’re working with new people…

 So glad I was able to do both and make a decision without connecting more.
-Which brings us to the hardest one of all for me!
+This brings us to the hardest one of all for me!

 Stop Searching For Your Bestie